-Over the past year, it feels as though we all received a collective crash course in public, or population, health.
+Throughout the ongoing COVID-19 pandemic, it feels as though we all received a collective crash course in public, or population, health.
 But, while most of us are now all too familiar with some aspects of population health management – social distancing, shelter-in-place, and contact tracing to name a few – there’s much more beneath the surface, especially financially.

 Providers are trained to address immediate, clinical needs before focusing on larger population-level issues.
 However, successful population health programs place equivalent importance on long-term outcomes and individual patient care.
 Asking clinicians to equally prioritize both individual, immediate patient care along with overarching population health goals is usually untenable given their workloads.
 Indeed, doing so may ultimately result in poorer, rather than improved, outcomes.